Ecological Experiences was originally set up as both a business and information on ecological subject matter.

 Links for reliable websites, for information and Natural History orientated services

-Ecological Experiences also stands up for both the biotic and abiotic content of this planet other than the Homo sapien element, on which we (H. sapiens) are totally dependent and does not support any unnecessary killing of flora and fauna for human benefit or indeed 'scientific research' or any interference, which affects the day to day functions of animals.
+Ecological Experiences also stands up for both the biotic and abiotic content of this planet other than the Homo sapiens element, on which we (H. sapiens) are totally dependent and does not support any unnecessary killing of flora and fauna for human benefit or indeed 'scientific research' or any interference, which affects the day to day functions of animals.

 The 'Early Years'

-From a very early age, I had a fascination for Natural History, particularly pond-dipping, reading animal books, watching any programmes about animals that came on the television (not many at the time), going to zoos and looking for birds nests.
+From a very early age, I had a fascination for Natural History, particularly pond-dipping, reading animal books, watching any programmes about animals that came on the television (not many at the time), going to zoos and looking for birds' nests.

 The newly appointed head teacher at Ormesby Primary School (Mr Tebbut) encouraged me to have a wildife table in the school foyer and also at this time, I started a bird club in Ormesby, which the late Percy Trett came to give a talk, as the first 'guest speaker'.
 The first visit to Breydon Water came about around this time, although the original visit there (very disappointingly) was cancelled due to it being too muddy!